CSA-OCP-GER/aad-identity-for-developers/challenge-7-oauth2-implicit-flow.md

 - How to register an Azure AD application and allow the OAuth2 Implicit Grant Flow
 - How to authenticate an user and start an OAuth2 implicit flow to acquire an access token to call Microsoft Graph API

+*Important Note:*
+The Implicit Grant Flow is less secure than the Code Grant Flow we looked at earlier.
+This is because the generation of the `access_token` for accessing the user's data on a resource server (e.g., the Graph API), is completely happening on the front channel.
+However, as the flow completely happens in the browser, it is suited for applications that do not have a server backend (e.g., 100% JS-based static web app).

+Nowadays, it is recommended to use the [authorization code flow with the PKCE extension](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).
+We'll look into that later, but it helps to understand the implicit flow first.

 ## Create an Azure AD application and enable Implicit grant flow

 Before you can authenticate an user and acquire an access token for `microsoft.graph.com` you have to register an application in your Azure AD tenant.
 By default the implicit grant flow is disabled.